ZipsRacingElectric/ACAN-ZRE23/README.md

 3. Reading ANALOG-selected inputs for voltage value with the `scan_sensor_analog(ADC1_CHANNEL channel, uint16_t* reading)` function

-4. Sending a CAN message.
+4. Sending a CAN message with the `CAN1_transmit(CAN_TX_PRIOIRTY priority, uCAN_MSG *sendCanMsg)`.
 The CANbus LED is toggled.
+   1. This function is an MCC-generated HAL library function declared in can1.c

 # Firmware Configuration